 There's no denying that Viola Davis is a bona fide thespian.
-The two-time Oscar nominated actress shines again in her newest film, Won't Back Down, out this Friday.
+The Oscar-winning actress has been shining for her role in the film adaptation of August Wilson's play, Fences and ABC's How To Get Away With Murder.
 See her best on-screen moments ever, from Kate and Leopold to The Help.

 Kate and Leopold

 Viola Davis played a police officer in 2001’s Kate and Leopold.
 Seems like she enjoyed the role of a cop — she also made guest appearances on NYPD Blue and Law & Order: SVU.

 A graduate of the Julliard School in New York, Davis certainly was trained well.
 She played Eva May in 2002's the touching film, Antwone Fisher.
 The actress told Playbill.com that her role was small, but she loved working on the film.
 "I loved working with Denzel [Washington]; he's a great director.
 We rehearsed, just as if it was theatre.
 Usually film roles are just jobs.
 You hit your mark and go home.
 But [Antwone Fisher] was a joy!"

 Proving her versatility, Davis played Helen Gordon in the 2002 sci-fi film, Solaris, alongside George Clooney.

 Davis wowed audiences in 2006's The Architect as a tough-as-nails community activist.
 The previous year, she portrayed 50 Cent’s grandmother in Get Rich or Die Tryin'.

 Though it was short-lived, Davis played Agent Jan Marlow in the TV series Traveler in 2007.
 By then, she was a well-seasoned TV veteran on her way to snagging lead roles in films.

 Nights in Rodanthe